 Student project and volunteer opportunities

-For an early 2018 start - or sooner if you don't need to apply for an Australian Postgraduate Award or equivalent
+For an early 2018 start - or sooner if you don't need to apply for a Research Training Program scholarship or equivalent

 We're offering an exciting PhD opportunity under the umbrella of the Fire & Fragmentation Project, an ARC Linkage-funded project focusing on animal connectivity in the stringybark woodland of SW Victoria and SE South Australia.